gildasmorvan/similar2logo/README.md

 ##### The main class

-In the main class, such as in the previous example, the simulation model is created and the web server is run.
+In the main class, such as in the previous example, the simulation model is created and the HTML runner is launched and configured.
 The `main` method contains the following code:

 ```
-        SparkHttpServer http = new SparkHttpServer(new BoidsSimulationModel(new BoidsSimulationParameters()), true, false, false);
+		// Creation of the runner
+		Similar2LogoHtmlRunner runner = new Similar2LogoHtmlRunner( );
+		// Creation of the model
+		LogoSimulationModel model = new BoidsSimulationModel( new BoidsSimulationParameters() );
+		// Configuration of the runner
+		runner.getConfig().setExportAgents( true );
+		// Initialize the runner
+		runner.initializeRunner( model );
+		// Open the GUI.
+		runner.showView( );
 ```

 The main class is very similar to the previous example.
 Only the simulation model has been changed.